lidofinance/solana-docs/docs/maintenance.md

 ## Claiming validation fees

 When the maintenance bot inspects a vote account and finds rewards in there, it withdraws them into the Solido reserve, and distributes fees.
-For technical reasons, the treasury and developer fee are paid directly, but validation fees are only recorded in the Solido instance, and they need to be claimed separately.
+For [technical reasons](internals/commission#validation-fee-credit), the treasury and developer fee are paid directly, but validation fees are only recorded in the Solido instance, and they need to be claimed separately.
 To make the maintenance bot automatically claim validation fees, provide `run-maintainer` with `--validator-vote-account`.
 This will mint the credited amount of stSOL into the validator’s fee account, which was provided when the validator was added.

-> #### Background
->
-> The reason for the separate claiming step, is that Solana transactions have a
-> fairly low upper bound on the number of accounts they can reference.
-With many
-> validators, we couldn’t possibly pay all of them in a single transaction; the
-> “push-based” approach no longer works.
-To work around this, we instead store
-> the stSOL credit of each validator in the Solido instance (which is only one
-> account), and we have an instruction to pay out this credit for a single
-> validator.
-With this “pull-based” approach, the number of validators is no
-> longer limited by the Solana account limit.